adp-multi/adp-multi.github.io/pages/tabulation_2dim_naive_3d.md

 The visualization fixes the first index of the first subword and then displays the three-dimensional matrix for it.
 See also an [alternative visualization](/tabulation_2dim_naive).

-**Hint**: Rotate/pan/zoom with your mouse buttons and scroll wheel!
+**Hint**: Rotate and zoom with your left mouse button and scroll wheel!

 {{> tabulation_speed_slider }}